HB697 Alabama 2012 Session

 - Driving under the influence, suspension period for refusing to submit to a blood alcohol content test increased to over a year

-This bill would increase the suspension period for failure to submit to a test for blood alcohol content from 90 days to one year.
+HB697 would raise the driving-privilege suspension period for refusing to take a blood alcohol content test from 90 days to one year in Alabama.

 - Subjects